Geotab/mygeotab-api-adapter/README.md

 The MyGeotab API Adapter solution serves as both an example of proper integration via data feeds and the potential foundation for those seeking to develop new integrations with the Geotab platform.
 It is a .NET Core (C#) Worker Service that uses the MyGeotab API data feeds to pull the most common data sets from a MyGeotab database and stream the data into tables within a PostgreSQL, SQL Server or SQLite database; this could account for half the work in terms of a unidirectional integration where the data from the database is further processed for integration into an external system.

+- A good overview can be found in the [MyGeotab API Adapter](https://docs.google.com/presentation/d/1PhsDhZwj23i2oWXrqZozf4h0svUEHZLnFXtzMYyk4kQ/edit?usp=sharing) presentation.
-For detailed information, refer to the [MyGeotab API Adapter - Solution and Implementation Guide](https://docs.google.com/document/d/12TIgTCuWVF_AYc3evsIms9VOecc1NT4P9Kn-eVg-H7k/edit?usp=sharing).
+- For detailed information, refer to the [MyGeotab API Adapter - Solution and Implementation Guide](https://docs.google.com/document/d/12TIgTCuWVF_AYc3evsIms9VOecc1NT4P9Kn-eVg-H7k/edit?usp=sharing).
+- Want to access the above materials, but don't have a Gmail address or aren't permitted to use one?
+No problem - you can [create a Google account without using Gmail](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true).

 ## Disclaimer